#DearFriend I just watched this sublime romantic comedy in an excellent production which whisked me away to a whole other time in Musical Theatre.

 There is nothing decidedly wrong with the new product but my own personal preference is with the OGV – the original Vegemite.
 “We all adore our (original) Vegemite.
 It puts a rose in every cheek.”

-Try it for yourself and place your comments below.
+Try it for yourself and let us know in the comments.

 Who was it that decided that eyebrows needed to be square, sharp and HEAVY?